 The item is not alive and has no value other than what you assign to it.

 Let’s face it, a lot of photos taken before the digital age are dreadful.
 Blurry and nonsensical.
 When I went through my mum’s old albums there were photos of people I had never met.
 There were multiples of lacklustre shots and scenery pics from someone’s trip to the snowfields.
 They were kept because someone had gone to the trouble and expense of having them processed and committed to an album.
 That didn’t mean I had to care for them forever.

 If it’s not good enough to display, it’s possibly not worth keeping.
 That goes for things like deflated decorative balloons, old dried flowers and all that other crap we hold onto.

 Notions of being kind to yourself and listening to your heart are sweet, but sometimes we have to do the hard stuff because we know it’s for the greater good.
 Get up early and go for a run, take your medicine, start your homework sooner and examine your feelings.

 Doctrines of Stoicism and Buddhism embrace the idea that freedom and joy are found by releasing your grip on things you can’t control.
 That includes time.
 You can’t bring back the past by keeping a lock of hair or a wedding dress.
 The stoics urge you to acknowledge your feelings but challenge them.
 Buddhism says that all we have is now, so don’t dwell in the past.

 Go with the flow like driftwood down a stream, rather than clinging to the future or past.
-Streams of psychology and other wisdom both ancient and current agree that being present and living in the moment is the ultimate state of being.
+Streams of ancient and current psychology agree that being present and living in the moment is the ultimate state of being.
 Flex your courage.
 See what you can do without.
 If you do put your first-born’s lock of hair in the bin, what do you think will happen?
 Nothing, right?
 Play the scene right through.
 Exposure therapy by doing the hard thing, only makes you better at it.

 Guilt without reason is wasted energy.